yale-nova/weave/experiments/ReprodcutionReadme.md

 ## This file is not complete.
-Will get completed with the access requirements and full guidelines by May 19th.
+Will get completed with the access requirements and full guidelines by May 24th.

 We are reproducing our traces on the cluster for reviewers.

-You can access to the cluster WebUI [here](http://weave-webui.eastus.cloudapp.azure.com/)
+You can access the cluster WebUI [here](http://weave-webui.eastus.cloudapp.azure.com/)

+List of experiments:

+1- SGX HelloWorld

+2- Figure 5.1.
+Section One: Enron Email Dataset. **Check Time <30mins**.

+3- Figure 5.1.
+Section Two: NY Taxi Dataset. **Check Time <30mins**.

+4- Figure 5.1.
+Section Three: Pokec Social Network Dataset. **Check Time <30mins**.

+5-

 ### 📆 Usage